nvdweem/libjahspotify/README.md

 This project originated as a fork from the Jah'Spotify tool of Johan Lindquist.
 Johans repository contains a complete web application, this project aims to be more of a library for other projects.

-If you are searching for a web based Spotify tool which is also compatible on mobile devices you should check out Johans original work at:
+If you are searching for a web based Spotify tool which is also compatible with mobile devices you should check out Johans original work at:

     https://github.com/johanlindquist/jahspotify